timberstone/meeting-notes/_posts/2014-11-04-github-push-start.markdown

 When you are editing a page, always work in a repository forked to your account.
 Whenever you fork a repository you will do it from the repositories page.

-1. Go to the KC Brigade Website’s repository page by browsing to https://github.com/codeforkansascity/codeforkansascity.github.io
+1. Go to the KC Brigade Notes repository page by browsing to http://codeforkansascity.github.io/meeting-notes/coders.html

 2. Click the Fork Button in the upper right hand corner of the page.
 If you are a member of more than one organization, you will be asked where to fork it to.